 All surgeries have risks for complications.
 Knowing what these risks are and how they apply to you is part of deciding whether or not to have surgery.

-It is normal to lose blood during hip or knee replacement surgery.
+It is normal to lose blood during and after hip or knee replacement surgery.
 Some people need a blood transfusion during surgery or during their recovery period in the hospital.
 You are less likely to need a transfusion if your red blood count is high enough before surgery.

 Much of the bleeding during surgery comes from the bone that has been cut.
 A bruise may occur if blood collects around the new joint or under the skin after surgery.